Wilkins leaves legacy of laughter and leadership at Clemson

 Wilkins and the second-ranked Tigers face No. 3 Notre Dame in the Cotton Bowl on Saturday for a spot in the national title game on Jan.
 7 in Santa Clara, California.

-"You're boy got his first career sack against Notre Dame," he said of the 24-22 victory in 2015 on a rainy night in Death Valley.
+''Your boy got his first career sack against Notre Dame,'' he said of the 24-22 victory in 2015 on a rainy night in Death Valley.
 The former five-star recruit from Massachusetts has been starting for Clemson since that freshman season.

 Former Tigers linebackers Ben Boulware and B.J.
 Goodson were the team leaders when Wilkins first arrived.
 Never one to be a wallflower, he still understood the importance of taking cues from the upperclassmen.